-Smart watch devices connect to a centralized server through a smartphone app called MyPHD developed by the Snyder Group and implemented through the Innovation Lab in Stanford.
+Smartwatch devices connect to a centralized server through a smartphone app called MyPHD developed by the Snyder Group and implemented through the Innovation Lab at Stanford.
 The app was developed to study long-term smartwatch data and is in the process of expanding to accommodate a million individuals.
-Data from the transplant patients and their families is being funneled into dedicated silos to be analyzed for these studies.
+Data from the transplant patients and their families are being funneled into dedicated silos to be analyzed for these studies.
 All wearable device data is de-identified through a label that links household units together and links to each patient’s background health information.
-A very short daily questionnaire is sent daily through MyPHD so that the symptoms data is captured and can be integrated with the wearable device datasets.
+A very short questionnaire is sent daily through MyPHD so that the data of the symptoms is captured and can be integrated with the wearable device datasets.

 The infection detection algorithms employed for this study come from previous infection detection studies built on the MyPHD platform.
 These algorithms use smoothing functions to set baseline physiological parameters, An online detection uses the CUSUM method to identify periods of outlier measurements.
 More information about the MyPHD framework and the algorithms can be found in these papers:

-Both of these papers use wearable data and infections from the general population, while this new study aims to bring these this early infection detection method to transplant patients and their household members specifically.
-The algorithms in these papers were based primarily on heart rate, heart rate variability, and activity data.
+Both publications use wearable data and infections from the general population, while this new study aims to bring this early infection detection method to transplant patients and their household members specifically.
+The tested algorithms are primarily based on heart rate, heart rate variability, and activity data.
 The newer smartwatches are becoming more advanced and include many sensor capabilities, such as saturating oxygen and blood pressure.
 One of the goals of the study is to determine the most effective physiological parameters to factor into the transplant specific algorithms to take full advantage of the wearable devices.